 Catalog The online University of Colorado Boulder Catalog provides definitive information on university academic and administrative policies, degree requirements, and course descriptions.
 This website IS the main catalog.
-For archives of previous University of Colorado Boulder Catalogs or other CU-Boulder types of catalogs, click the buttons on this site's homepage.
+For archives of previous editions of the University of Colorado Boulder Catalog or other CU-Boulder types of catalogs, click the buttons on this site's homepage.

 Corequisite A course that is required to be taken simultaneously with another course.